 Amber Johnson is the Director of Mission Support for the agency and has been with SNAP since 2005.
 She oversees human resources for a staff of 170+ and SNAP’s Asset Management program which includes a portfolio of properties dedicated to providing safe, decent and affordable housing for individuals with low incomes in and around Spokane County.
 Amber serves as an Executive Team champion to SNAP’s Equity, Diversity and Inclusion council and is the staff lead for SNAP’s Board Equity Advisory Committee.
 She also assists in coordinating SNAP’s advocacy program.
 Amber currently serves as SNAP’s member representative on for the Spokane Low Income Housing Consortium , is a member of the Board of Directors for the Non-Profit Insurance Program, and is a member of the Collaborative Coordination Team for the Spokane Collaborative.
 She holds a Bachelor of Science in Environmental Biology from Michigan State University and a Juris Doctorate in Law from Gonzaga University School of Law.

 Director of Community Action

-Carol Weltz is the Director of Community Action for SNAP and works to provide energy assistance and homeless services to Spokane County.
-She manages a budget of $12 Million and staff of 70 (50 energy & 20 Homeless).
-Carol came to SNAP in 2012 after experience in various human services and community advocacy for over twenty years.
-She has been a small business owner.
+Carol Weltz is the Director of Community Action for SNAP and works to provide programs for energy and utility assistance services to Spokane County.
+Carol received her Master’s in Social Work at Eastern Washington University in 2008 and has a certificate in Business Administration and Accounting from Skagit Business College.
+Carol came to SNAP in 2012 after experience in various human services positions and community advocacy for over twenty years.
+She has also been a small business owner.
 Carol has a passion for connecting people to resources and helping others reach their full potential.